This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human rights.

 Sheriff John Hulett was an extraordinary man of courage.
 He worked full time for the Student Nonviolent Coordinating Committee (SNCC) and in violent Lowndes County, Alabama (nicknamed “Bloody Lowndes”).
 He would become that county’s first black office holder.
 Prior to the passage of the 1965 Voting Rights Act, there was not a single registered black voter in the county, though the population was 80 percent African American.
 Hullet co-founded the Lowndes County Freedom Organization (LCFO), an independent political party that would run Black candidates for county level positions.
 Because of the state’s high rate of illiteracy, Alabama law required political parties to have a symbol.
 The LCFO chose a black panther as their symbol and became known as “the Black Panther Party.”
 John Hulett was elected its chairman.
 In 1970, John Hulett was elected sheriff of Lowndes County on the LCFO ticket.
 Visitors to Hulett’s small office in the Lowndes Courthouse after he had become sheriff were startled to see hanging on his wall a vicious-looking wood-handled whip that he had inherited with the office.
 He kept it there, he said, as reminder that it had been used by his predecessors to beat Lowndes’ blacks for years.
 He served in public office, first as sheriff and later as probate judge, for 22 years.
 He passed away in 2006.

-In his 1968 speech, ‘‘I’ve Been to the Mountaintop,’’ Martin Luther King spoke of Lawson as one of the ‘‘noble men’’ who had inﬂuenced the black freedom struggle: ‘‘He’s been going to jail for struggling; he’s been kicked out of Vanderbilt University for this struggling; but he’s still going on, ﬁghting for the rights of his people’’.
+On the eve of King’s death (when he delivered his ‘‘I’ve Been to the Mountaintop’”speech) Martin Luther King spoke of Lawson as one of the ‘‘noble men’’ who had inﬂuenced the black freedom struggle: ‘‘He’s been going to jail for struggling; he’s been kicked out of Vanderbilt University for this struggling; but he’s still going on, fighting for the rights of his people’’.
+Earlier, King told Lawson that he was the only American activist with such far-reaching knowledge of Gandhian tactics and philosophy (see “James Lawson: The Nashville Civil Rights Movement” by Ernest M. Limbo).

 When Lawson and King met in 1957, King urged Lawson to move to the South and begin teaching nonviolence on a large scale.
 Activists Lawson trained include Diane Nash, Marion Barry, John Lewis, Bernard Lafayette and James Bevel.
 Lawson was involved with the Fellowship of Reconciliation from 1957 to 1969, SNCC from 1960 to 1964, and the Southern Christian Leadership Conference (SCLC) from 1960 to 1967.
 For each organization, he led workshops on nonviolent methods of protest, often in preparation for major campaigns.
 He also participated in the third wave of the 1961 Freedom Rides.
 In 1968, at Lawson’s request, King traveled to Memphis, Tennessee, to draw attention to the plight of striking sanitation workers in the city.
 It was during this campaign that King was assassinated on 4 April 1968.